Panait Cerna: Legacy

 Panait Cerna's lifetime success and literary fame made him the target of adulation among his fellow traditionalists, a camp which united various Junimea affiliates and Sămănătorul contributors.
 According to Călinescu, this group saw him as Romania's answer to Schiller and Percy Bysshe Shelley.
 Junimea saw in him one of its most important members of the early 20th century, while several historians note that he was so only because, at that stage, the literary society was declining.
 Mehedinţi's 1914 account of the Junimist promotion of the "original manifestations of Romanian culture" listed Cerna alongside Alexandru G. Florescu and other minor writers.
-Literary historian Z. Ornea argues that this evidenced not just a decline in standards, but also Mehedinţi's "tastelessness".
+Literary historian Z. Ornea argues that this evidenced not just a decline in standards, but also Mehedinți's "tastelessness".
 Also according to Ornea, the association with Dragomirescu was also characteristic for the Junimist twilight, given that this circle had failed to impose "a new literary direction", and was tributary to the legacy of various traditionalist groups.
 At the same time, both Dragomirescu and his disciple Ion Trivale upheld him as a model to follow, equating him with the mid-19th century classicist Grigore Alexandrescu.
 Zarifopol deplores Cerna's submission to traditionalist and classicist goals, arguing that it eventually ruined Cerna as a poet and made him unhappy.

 The poet's adoption of a mainstream approach to poetry also pleased his public, and, Călinescu notes, schoolbooks of the day celebrated him as a Romanian classic while completely ignoring more controversial Symbolists such as Macedonski and Dimitrie Anghel.
 His contributions have helped shaped the style of 20th-century poets with traditionalist tendencies from different schools.
 Among them are the socialist Alexandru Toma, later known as an official poet of Communist Romania, and Sămănătoruls Ion Sân-Giorgiu, whose career later took him through an Expressionist stage and eventually to fascist politics.
 Demostene Botez, another author to have been influenced by Cerna's style, dedicated his mentor a poem which read: